Union Minister bats for caste-based census to figure out community wise population | Politics

 - India

-Union Minister of State for Social Justice and Empowerment, Ramdas Athawale on Sunday pitched for a caste-based census in the country, which will help the needy avail social, economical and academic benefits.
+Union Minister of State for Social Justice and Empowerment, Ramdas Athawale on Sunday pitched for a caste-based census in the country, which will help the needy avail social, economic and academic benefits.

 ''There is a need for caste-based census to figure out the community-wise population.

-This will help avail social, economical and academic benefits to the needy,'' Athawale told reporters here.
+This will help avail social, economic and academic benefits to the needy,'' Athawale told reporters here.

 The Union Minister also stressed upon increasing the reservation so that socially and economically backward people can avail its benefit.